By Abdelilah Hamdouchi

 It almost sounds like he wishes to have more feedback from his own audience.
 “Unfortunately I don’t have much contact with my readers.”
 However, in Morocco many of them mistake him for a policeman.
 “Here they don’t see the difference between a cop and an author of police novels,” explains Hamdouchi.

-Posted on 14/07/2016 in FICTION Crime, FICTION General, Uncategorized, tagged as Abdelilah Hamdouchi, Arab world, crime fiction, Hoopoe Fiction, Moroccan literature, Morocco, The Final Bet, Whitefly, world literature
+Posted on 14/07/2016 in FICTION Crime, FICTION General, FICTION Mystery & Detective - General, FICTION Mystery & Detective - Police Procedural, tagged as Abdelilah Hamdouchi, Arab world, Bled Dry, contemporary fiction, crime fiction, detective novel, Hoopoe Fiction, modern fiction, Morocco, The Final Bet, translated fiction, translation, Whitefly